Kingdom of Burgundy

-Kingdom of Burgundy was a name given to various states located in Western Europe during the Middle Ages.
-The historical Burgundy correlates with the border area of France, Italy and Switzerland and includes the major modern cities of Geneva and Lyon.
+Kingdom of Burgundy was a name given to various successive kingdoms centered in the historical region of Burgundy during the Middle Ages.
+The heartland of historical Burgundy correlates with the border area between France and Switzerland, and includes the major modern cities of Geneva and Lyon.

-As a political entity, Burgundy existed in a number of forms with different boundaries, notably, when it was divided into Upper and Lower Burgundy and Provence.
-Two of the entities, the first around the 6th century and the second around the 11th century, were called the Kingdom of Burgundy.
-At other times were the Kingdom of Provence, the Duchy of Burgundy and the County of Burgundy.
+As a political entity, Burgundy existed in a number of forms with different boundaries.
+During the 9th century, it was divided into Upper and Lower Burgundy and Provence.
+Two of these entities, the first established around the 6th century and the second around the 11th century, were called the Kingdom of Burgundy.
+Later successors to this state included the Kingdom of Provence, the Duchy of Burgundy and the County of Burgundy.

 Kingdom of the Burgundians (411–534)

-Burgundy is named after a Germanic tribe of Burgundians who originated in mainland Scandinavia, then settled on the island of Bornholm, whose name in Old Norse was Burgundarholmr ("Island of the Burgundians").
-From there they migrated south through Germanic lands into Roman Gaul and settled in the western part of the Alps and Rhône valley, establishing a barbarian kingdom of the Burgundians.
+Burgundy is named after a Germanic tribe of Burgundians who may have originated on the island of Bornholm, whose name in Old Norse was Burgundarholmr ("Island of the Burgundians").
+The Burgundian name may have also been a general Germanic name for "highlanders", as such may have been the name of more than one unrelated tribe.
+From their first documented location on the Middle Rhine, they migrated south into Roman Gaul and settled in large numbers in the territory of Sapaudia, in what is today western Switzerland and northeastern France, before expanding their domain further south to the Rhône valley, establishing a barbarian kingdom of the Burgundians.

-The first documented, though not historically verified King of the Burgundians was Gjúki (Gebicca), who lived in the late 4th century.
-In the course of the Crossing of the Rhine in 406 the Burgundians settled as foederati in the Roman province of Germania Secunda along the Middle Rhine.
-Their situation worsened when about 430 their king Gunther started several invasions into neighbouring Gallia Belgica, which led to a crushing defeat by joined Roman and Hunnic troops under Flavius Aetius in 436 near Worms (the focus of the mediæval Nibelungenlied poem).
+The first documented, though not historically verified, King of the Burgundians was Gjúki (Gebicca), who lived in the late 4th century.
+In the course of the Crossing of the Rhine in 406, the Burgundians settled as foederati in the Roman province of Germania Secunda along the Middle Rhine.
+Their situation worsened when, about 430, their king Gunther started several invasions into neighbouring Gallia Belgica, which led to a crushing defeat by joined Roman and Hunnic troops under Flavius Aetius in 436, near Worms (the focus of the mediæval Nibelungenlied poem).

-The remaining Burgundians from 443 onwards settled in the Sapaudia (i.e. Savoy) region, again as foederati in the Roman Maxima Sequanorum province.
+From 443 onwards, the remaining Burgundian settled in the Sapaudia region, again as foederati, in the Roman Maxima Sequanorum province (modern day western Switzerland and northeastern France).
 Their efforts to enlarge their kingdom down the Rhône river brought them into conflict with the Visigothic Kingdom in the south.
 After the fall of the Western Roman Empire in 476, king Gundobad allied with the powerful Frank king Clovis I against the threat of Theoderic the Great.
 He was then able to organize the Burgundian acquisitions based on the Lex Burgundionum, an Early Germanic law code.

 The decline of the Kingdom began when they came under attack from their former Frank allies.
-In 523 the sons of Clovis I campaigned in the Burgundian lands, instigated by their mother Clotilde, whose father king Chilperic II of Burgundy had been killed by Gundobad.
-In 532 the Burgundians were decisively defeated by the Franks at Autun, whereafter king Godomar was killed and Burgundian lands was annexed by the Frankish Empire in 534.
+In 523, the sons of Clovis I campaigned in the Burgundian lands, instigated by their mother Clotilde, whose father king Chilperic II of Burgundy had been killed by Gundobad.
+In 532, the Burgundians were decisively defeated by the Franks at Autun, whereafter king Godomar was killed and Burgundian lands was annexed by the Frankish Empire in 534.